ANSSI-FR/Open-ISO7816-Stack/README.md

 Copyright ANSSI (2017-2021)

 This software is licensed under a MIT license.
-See LICENSE file at the root folder of the project.
+See LICENSE file in the root folder of the project.

 ## Authors